 Please read this entire section carefully before you start.
 Set the time with the radio off.
 You must go through the steps listed below without stopping for more than 15 seconds at any given time or you will have to start over.
-(Refer to page 9 for Button Identification.)
+(Refer to page 5 for Button Identification.)

-- 1. Press the Clock Set Button and hold for two seconds then release.
-The hour digit will flash. - 2.
-Using the Up/Down Tuning Button, (select the appropriate hour digit and AM or PM. - 3.
-Press the Clock Set Button again, then release.
-The minutes digits will flash.
-Use the Up/Down buttons to adjust the minutes to the appropriate time. - 4.
-You must press the Clock Set Button again then release to complete the time setting.
+- 1) Press the Clock Set Button.
+The hour digit will flash. - 2) Using the Up/Down Tuning Button, select the appropriate hour digit and AM or PM.

+- 3) Press the Clock Set Button again to select the minutes digits, the minutes digits will flash.
+Use the Up/Down Buttons to adjust the minutes to the appropriate time. - 4) You must press the Clock Set Button again to complete the time setting.
 This also sets the seconds to "00".